-Each year, Global Visionaries offers and adult/family trip to Guatemala that gives travelers a peak into our youth experience – with some added surprises.
+Each year, we offer an adult/family trip to Guatemala that gives travelers a peak into our youth experience – with some added surprises.
 The 8-day tour was created especially for GV by the people that bring you the famed “Rick Steves’ Europe” tours.

 Tour Guide: Steve Smith, recently with Rick Steves’ Europe Through the Backdoor